Keeping Nurses in Beaufort, Jasper, and Hampton Counties

 SCNRI is looking for volunteers in the community who want to be a part of a community effort to shape the future of healthcare right here in our local area.

 Nurses are both the heart and the backbone of our healthcare system.
 They’re often the first faces patients see when they walk into a clinic, the people who doctors rely on most, and the ones who support families through even their toughest moments.
-Hospitals and health centers wouldn’t be the same without nurses – which is why we’re committed to keeping them in Beaufort and Jasper Counties.
+Hospitals and health centers wouldn’t be the same without nurses – which is why we’re committed to keeping them in Beaufort, Jasper and Hampton Counties.

-The aging population in Beaufort/Jasper County is significantly outpacing the rate of local nursing hires over the next decade.
+The aging population in Beaufort/Jasper/Hampton counties is significantly outpacing the rate of local nursing hires over the next decade.

-Beaufort and Jasper County are both facing a critical nursing shortage, putting the health and wellness of the Lowcountry at risk.
+Beaufort, Jasper and Hampton counties are facing a critical nursing shortage, putting the health and wellness of the Lowcountry at risk.

-South Carolina is designated as a Health Professional Shortage area (HPSA), and Beaufort County has one of the most insufficient nurse-to-patient ratios in the state.
+South Carolina is designated as a Health Professional Shortage area (HPSA), and the Lowcountry has one of the most insufficient nurse-to-patient ratios in the state.

 According to Dr. Kimberly Dudas, Associate Professor of Nursing at University of South Carolina Beaufort,